Knuthenborg, Kragenæs and Dodekalitten: You must see that on Lolland is written by Jacob Gowland Jørgensen.

 Wow, that's great!

-The admiration will never end, as my daughter sees one of the absolute giants of the past in full size in Knuthenborg.
+The admiration will never end, as my daughter sees one of the absolute giants of the past in full size in Knuthenborg on Lolland.
 We had been given cards and tickets by a smiling girl at the entrance along with a “It's getting busy here today,” so we quickly went for Dinosaur Land, which we had not experienced before.

 It is actually many years ago that I have been to Knuthenborg, and you can safely say that it is a different place today than what I remembered.
 What I remember as a slightly half-nerdy zoo has become an adventure park, where locals with annual passes come for picnics, and where the playground is an important part of the offerings.
 And on a busy and hot day in the park, it was pretty ingenious.